usnistgov/SFA/README.md

 Some features are not available in the user-built version including: tooltips, unzipping compressed STEP files, automated PMI checking for the [NIST CAD models](<https://www.nist.gov/el/systems-integration-division-73400/mbe-pmi-validation-and-conformance-testing>), and inserting images of the NIST test cases in the spreadsheets.
 Some of the features are restored if the NIST-built version is run first.

-## Suggested improvements

-Replace the Tcl package [tcom](https://wiki.tcl-lang.org/page/tcom) (COM) with the COM features in [twapi](https://twapi.magicsplat.com/).
-This will allow upgrading to Tcl 8.6.

-Replace the home-grown code to interact with Excel spreadsheets with [CAWT](http://www.cawt.tcl3d.org/).

 ## Contact

 [Robert Lipman](https://www.nist.gov/people/robert-r-lipman), <robert.lipman@nist.gov>